hstatsep/code50/README.md

 #### Faster access in the future

 * If you are working on your personal computer, you can bookmark this URL.
-* If you are working on a shared computer, you can put the URL into a permanent URL shortener such as tiny.cc or bit.ly (NOT yellkey).
+* If you are working on a shared computer, you can put the URL into a permanent URL shortener such as tinyurl.com (NOT yellkey).
 You will still be prompted to login with your Github account.

 ## Setting up an SSH key between code50 and Github